-Problems with discipline represent probably the greatest challenge, but you can mention also other things, such as: cleaning, changing diapers, crying children, paperwork, etc. Do not forget to check: How to overcome interview nerves – get rid of stress and deliver your best in an interview.
+Problems with discipline represent probably the greatest challenge, but you can mention also other things, such as: cleaning, changing diapers, crying children, paperwork, etc. Do not forget to check: Teacher interview – what are your strengths and weaknesses?.

 Why do you want to work here, and not in another kindergarten?

 This is your chance to praise the school for something they do well.
 Perhaps they have an amazing playground for children, or a great and peaceful location?
 Perhaps their teachers have an excellent reputation, and you have heard just good things about them?

 If you can identify anything that makes them stand out in your eyes, refer to it in your answer.
 And if you do not see anything special about the particular school, you can simply say that it is the nearest nursery school–so it will be convenient for you to work for them, and not somewhere else where you will have to drive to work.

 Imagine that one of the children refuses to obey your orders, on a continual basis.
 What would you do?